Before the Flood:

 - Put insurance policies, valuable papers, medicine, etc., in a safe place.

-- Develop a disaster response plan (See the Red Cross’ website for a copy of the brochure "Your Family Disaster Plan").
+- Develop a disaster response plan (See the Red Cross’ website for information on how to prepare a disaster plan for your family).

 - Get a copy of ‘Repairing Your Flooded Home,’ which can be found on the Red Cross’ Website, too.